 - (a) Any individual applying for a license to carry a firearm shall first fully complete a California DOJ application to be signed under penalty of perjury.
-Any applicant who provides false information or statements on the application will be removed from further consideration and may be prosecuted for a criminal offense (Penal Code § 26180). - In the event of any discrepancies in the application or background investigation, the applicant may be required to undergo a polygraph examination, at no cost to the applicant. - 2.
+Any applicant who provides false information or statements on the application will be removed from further consideration and may be prosecuted for a criminal offense (Penal Code § 26180). - 1.
 If an incomplete application package is received, the Sheriff or the authorized designee may do any of the following: - (a) Require the applicant to complete the package before any further processing. - (b) Advance the incomplete package to phase two for conditional processing pending completion of all mandatory conditions. - (c) Issue a denial if the materials submitted at the time demonstrate that the applicant would not qualify for a license to carry a firearm even if the package was completed (e.g., not a resident, disqualifying criminal conviction). - (b) Applicant fees shall be submitted and processed according to [department/office]-established procedures and Penal Code § 26190. - 1.
 Additional fees may be required for fingerprinting, training, or psychological testing, in addition to the application fee. - 2.
-Full payment of the remainder of the application fee will be required upon issuance of a license. - Payment of related fees may be waived if the applicant is a duly appointed reserve peace officer as defined in Penal Code § 830.6 (a) or (b) (Penal Code § 26170). - (c) The applicant shall be required to submit to fingerprinting and a complete criminal background check by the California DOJ.
-A second set of fingerprints may be required for retention in [department/office] files.
-Two recent passport-size photos (2 inches by 2 inches) of the applicant shall be submitted for [department/office] use.
+Full payment of the remainder of the application fee will be required upon issuance of a license. - 3.
+Payment of related fees may be waived if the applicant is a duly appointed reserve peace officer as defined in Penal Code § 830.6 (a) or (b) (Penal Code § 26170). - (c) Additional documents may be requested of the applicant as required to complete the application process (e.g., photograph, proof of residency). - (d) The applicant shall submit proof of ownership or registration of each firearm to be licensed.